cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

 ConfigMap Options
 -----------------

-In the `ConfigMap` there are several options that can be configured according to your preferences:
+In the :term:`ConfigMap` there are several options that can be configured according to your preferences:

 * ``debug`` - Sets to run Cilium in full debug mode, which enables verbose